Could sending a style guide be the answer to improving your portrait photography?

 7. Coordinate With the Location

-Some clients rely on the photographer to help them prepare what to wear for a family photo.
+Some clients rely on the photographer to help them prepare what to wear for a perfect family photo.
 Help your clients choose a color scheme or palette for the clothes that will complement the home decor, setting or location.
 Make sure they pick items of clothing in colors that will not compete with the background or their home decor.

 If you’re in a studio, cotton-based outfits can catch lightning well.
 However, it’s best to avoid wearing something too reflective as it can bounce light around.
 For city or urban setups, try a more edgy look.